 What should I plant in replacement of my ash tree?

 When replacing your ash tree, it is wise to incorporate diversity in your yard.
 This will reduce the likelihood of losing many trees when the next insect or disease comes around.
-See the Tree Information for Residents webpage for a list of recommended trees for Shakopee along with tree planting guides.
+See Tree Care for a list of recommended trees for Shakopee along with tree planting guides.

 What is the city doing with public trees?